JanaLasser/new-ontology-of-truth/README.md

 The script `tweet_collection/wrangle_data.ipynb` includes a commented out section ("Add truth seeking & belief speaking scores for dictionary bootstraps") to include the dictionary robustness data `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_honesty_component_scores_glove_bootstrap.csv.gzip` in the data processing workflow.
 If you run `wrangle_data.ipynb` with these additional lines, it will load the output from `label_lexicon_loop.sh`, merge it to the rest of the tweet-level data and also include it in the final aggregated tweet data set `US_politician_tweets_2010-11-06_to_2022-03-16.csv.gzip`.

-This file can then be loaded in `dictionary_robustness.ipynb` to fit the linear mixed effects model for every one of the 100 perturbed versions of each honesty components.
+This file can then needs to be run through `scrub_data_for_upload.ipynb`.
+The resulting `tweets/tweets.csv` file can be loaded in `dictionary_robustness.ipynb` to fit the linear mixed effects model for every one of the 100 perturbed versions of each honesty components.
 The output of this script is the estimates for the fixed effects of the LME for each of the 100 dictionary versions, which is saved in `tweets/LME_results_dictionary_robustness.csv` and loaded in `analysis/plots.ipynb` to generate extended data figure 2.

 ### LIWC scores